Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/featureforms/README.md

 #### Read-Only Fields

-- Any field that is read-only as indicated by the [isEditable](https://developers.arcgis.com/kotlin/api-reference/arcgis-maps-kotlin/com.arcgismaps.mapping.featureforms/-field-form-element/index.html#279696009%2FProperties%2F-1844196645) property will be displayed as read-only field with special styling.
+- Any field that not editable as indicated by the [isEditable](https://developers.arcgis.com/kotlin/api-reference/arcgis-maps-kotlin/com.arcgismaps.mapping.featureforms/-field-form-element/index.html#279696009%2FProperties%2F-1844196645) property will be displayed as read-only field with special styling.
 - If the field is backed by an arcade expression as indicated by [hasValueExpression](https://developers.arcgis.com/kotlin/api-reference/arcgis-maps-kotlin/com.arcgismaps.mapping.featureforms/-field-form-element/index.html#854459496%2FProperties%2F-1844196645), the icon `<>` will be displayed next to the field.